kfike/hiring-engineers/answers.md

 Dashboard: <a href="https://app.datadoghq.com/dash/959266/my-metric-4">https://app.datadoghq.com/dash/959266/my-metric-4</a>

 ### Summary
 The most impressive feature of Datadog's APM app is how easily it integrates with custom dashboards.
-My impression was that it would be standalone, similar to other space monitors that have added it.
-The power in this the ability to monitor memory issues on the infrastructure side.
+My impression was that it would be standalone, similar to other infrastructure monitors that have added it.
+One can monitor memory issues on the infrastructure side and cross check it with stack tracing.
 For example, one could monitor database and see dashboard with metrics on stack traces performing connections to that database.
-Seeing this displayed in one dashboard would save me a massive amount of time vs having to check multiple logs and graphs.
+Seeing this displayed in one dashboard would save me a massive amount of time vs having to check multiple logs/graphs.

+The direct result is a massive amount of time/cost savings.

 ## 5) Final Question: